cander2/apix-ig/input/pagecontent/index.md

 ### Contact

-Contact the R2CS project team or contribute via the [R2CS GitHub repository](https://github.com/cander2/recon-ig).
+Contact the APIX project team or contribute via the [APIX GitHub repository](https://github.com/cander2/recon-ig).

 *This IG is under active development.
 Feedback is welcome to shape its evolution.*